yifanyin11/yifanyin11.github.io/index.md

 <!-- You can use the [editor on GitHub](https://github.com/yifanyin11/yifanyin11.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files. -->

 **Welcome to my site!** I am a Robotics Master student at [Johns Hopkins University](https://www.jhu.edu/), concentrating on _perception and cognitive systems_ in Robotic applications.
 I love to involve in  creative work or explore the depth on an interesting topic.
-Feel free to browse in the site and learn things about me, and I will keep the information up-to-date.
+Feel free to browse in the site and learn things about me.

 ## Academic Life